poenmasem/GetPrivacy/README.md

   - [PrivacyTools.io Recommended Browser Add-ons](https://privacytools.io/browsers/#addons)

 ### Antivirus
 Windows defender should be more than enough for virus protection, combined with [Malwarebytes](https://www.malwarebytes.com/) as an extra precaution.
 You do not need paid antiviruses, nor is it recommended to pirate any paid antiviruses.
-But this Guide removes Windows Defender to prevent data collection.
-Even Malwarebytes can collect data.
-You don't need any Anti-Virus if you browse the internet safely.
-Install [PrivacyTools.io Recommended Browser Add-ons](#add-ons).
+Even, you don't need any Anti-Virus if you browse the internet safely.
+Also install [PrivacyTools.io Recommended Browser Add-ons](#add-ons).

 * [av-comparatives.org](https://www.av-comparatives.org/) - Antivirus protection tests
 * [VirusTotal.com](https://www.virustotal.com/) - Web service that scans files and URLs with various anti-virus engines